-One company in the petrochemical industry leveraged their commitment to transparency to great effect during a recent commodity-pricing crisis.
+One company in the petrochemical industry leveraged its commitment to transparency to great effect during a recent commodity-pricing crisis.
 The global value of their refined product had dropped so drastically that they were shutting down certain operations and initiating a staged furlough program for important workers in these locations.
-Their company was in the news and the experts in their industry were not certain they would even survive the pricing crisis.
+Their company was in the news, and the experts in their industry were not certain they would even survive the pricing crisis.

 Case Study #2

 Let’s look at a situation where transparency did not exist.
 Where the leader did not think it was part of her job to make sure the team knew the situation they were in.
 The company was a mid-sized aerospace equipment company that had grown quickly to around fifty employees.
 Most of the fifty were fabricators in a large machine shop where the aluminum parts were milled and finished for shipment to their aerospace customers.

 We were hired as consultants because the owner/president of the company was very concerned about the morale.
 She had reported that the atmosphere had become negative, and that was taking its toll on the employees and the overall productivity of the organization.
 Absenteeism and tardiness were way up, and none of the good-natured camaraderie that had characterized the shop previously seemed to be there anymore… or at least when she was around.
 Business was slow but everyone was still getting paid, she said.
 She had even confessed that she and her husband (also on the payroll) had each gone without pay for the previous several months because the orders had dropped so dramatically.